G-Mapper: Learning a Cover in the Mapper Construction: Introduction

 \section{Introduction}

 Topological data analysis (TDA) utilizes techniques from topology in order to extract valuable insights from a dataset.
-Topology studies properties of mathematical spaces that are preserved under continuous deformations, such as the connected pieces or holes, and TDA uncovers these features from datasets.
-We refer the reader to \cite{carlsson2009topology} for the overview of this area.
-This paper focuses on \emph{Mapper} introduced in \cite{singh2007topological} by Singh, Mémoli, and Carlsson, one of the fundamental visualization tools in TDA.
-Mapper has been shown to be useful in various applications including analyzing breast cancer microarray data \cite{nicolau2011topology}, identifying diabetes subgroups \cite{li2015identification}, and studying divergence of COVID-19 trends \cite{zhou2021mapper}.
+Topology, the major branches of mathematics, studies the shape of a space, and TDA uncovers the shape of the dataset using topology.
+We refer the reader to \cite{carlsson2009topology} for an overview of this area.
+This paper focuses on the \emph{Mapper} algorithm introduced in \cite{singh2007topological} by Singh, Mémoli, and Carlsson, one of the fundamental visualization tools in TDA.
+Mapper has been shown to be useful in various applications such as analyzing breast cancer microarray data \cite{nicolau2011topology}, identifying diabetes subgroups \cite{li2015identification}, and studying divergence of COVID-19 trends \cite{zhou2021mapper}.

 Mapper is a network-based visualization technique of high-dimensional data.
-The algorithm takes as input a point cloud dataset and produces as output a graph reflecting the structure of the underlying data.
-To apply the Mapper algorithm, the user needs to determine the following parameters including choosing a \emph{lens} (or \emph{filter}) function $f:X \to Y$ from a high-dimensional point cloud $X$ to a lower-dimensional space $Y$, an \emph{(open) cover} of the target space $Y$, and a \emph{clustering} algorithm for cover elements.
-Optimizing these parameters is an essential part of generating a ``nice'' Mapper graph.
+The algorithm takes as input a point cloud dataset and produces as output a graph (or network) reflecting the structure of the underlying data.
+To apply the Mapper algorithm, the user needs to determine the following parameters that include choosing a \emph{lens} (or \emph{filter}) function $f:X \to Y$ from a high-dimensional point cloud $X$ to a lower-dimensional space $Y$, an \emph{(open) cover} of the target space $Y$, and a \emph{clustering} algorithm for cover elements.
+Optimizing these parameters is essential for generating a ``nice'' Mapper graph, i.e. a graph that captures the underlying structure of the dataset and, in the case where the dataset is well-studied, is consistent with the literature.
 We concentrate on tuning a \emph{cover} given by a collection of overlapping intervals.
 While the traditional Mapper algorithm takes a uniform cover with the number of intervals and the same overlapping percent between consecutive intervals to be specified by the user \cite{singh2007topological}, sophisticated methods have recently been applied to optimize the cover of Mapper.
+10pt